GoInterject/GoInterject.github.io/bApps/bFinancials/Reporting-Capabilities.md

 ### Build Financial Statements

-Interject financials - Epicor provides a simple template configuration tool to build out flexible, robust FRx-like report templates.
+Interject Financials - Epicor Enterprise provides a simple template configuration tool to build out flexible, robust FRx-like report templates.
 Report templates can be governed by admin configured definitions and published to the central report library, allowing reliable, trustworthy reporting.
 Ad hoc or ungoverned reports and templates can also be built when more reporting flexibility is required.

 >Included Types